 The State Bar Association

 The Bar Association is a group of credentialed and professional lawyers, focused on regulation, standards, and value enhancement for their members.
 Most states have a website for their Bar Association, containing a variety of useful information.
-You can find it located under the “Resources” tab for Georgia, but other states will list it under something very similar.
+You can find it located under the “Resources” tab for Georgia.
+Other states will list it under something very similar.

 Inside the resources section, there are a variety of topics to choose from, depending on your needs.
-Family law encompasses a wide range of federal and state regulations; so, you may need to look in a couple of places to find the family law information you’re looking for.
+Family law encompasses a wide range of federal and state regulations.
+Hence, you may need to look in a couple of places to find the family law information you’re looking for.

 And when all else fails, you can try the website’s search bar.

 If you visit www.uscourts.gov, you’ll be able to enter your zip code and find the courthouse which is most likely to oversee your case.
 On their website, you may be able to find guides, manuals, and other reference information regarding the area of family law you’re most interested in.